Neo-scholasticism: Key principles

 Upon knowledge follows the appetitive process, sensory or intellectual according to the sort of knowledge.
 The will (appetitus intellectualis) in certain conditions is free, and thanks to this liberty man is the master of his destiny.
 Like all other beings, we have an end to attain and we are morally obliged, though not compelled, to attain it.

 Natural happiness would result from the full development of our powers of knowing and loving.
 We should find and possess God in this world since the corporeal world is the proper object of our intelligence.
 But above nature is the order of grace and our supernatural happiness will consist in the direct intuition of God, the beatific vision.
 Here philosophy ends and theology begins.

 Late-19th-century spread

 In the period from the publication of Aeterni Patris in 1879 until the 1920s, neo-scholasticism gradually established itself as exclusive and all-pervading.

-On October 15, 1879, Leo XIII created the Pontifical Academy of St. Thomas Aquinas, and ordered the publication of the critical edition, the so-called "Leonine Edition", of the complete works of Thomas Aquinas.
-Moreover, Leo XIII increased Thomist studies in his support for the Collegium Divi Thomae de Urbe (the future Pontifical University of Saint Thomas Aquinas, Angelicum), by founding its Faculty of Philosophy in 1882 and its Faculty of Canon Law in 1896.
+On October 15, 1879, Leo XIII created the Pontifical Academy of St. Thomas Aquinas, and ordered the publication of the critical "Leonine Edition", of Aquinas' complete works.
+The pope expanded Thomist studies in the Collegium Divi Thomae de Urbe (the future Pontifical University of Saint Thomas Aquinas, Angelicum), founding its Faculty of Philosophy in 1882 and its Faculty of Canon Law in 1896.

-Accordingly, the thought of Thomas Aquinas came to be assessed positively in relation to all other ‘modern’ systems of thought.
-In particular, the Aristotelianism of Thomas was seen in contrast to the thought of Kant (itself seen as representative of ‘modern’ thought).
-Other ‘modern’ forms of thought, including Ontologism, Traditionalism, the dualism of Anton Günther, and the thought of Descartes, were also seen as flawed in comparison to Thomism.
+The thought of Thomas Aquinas gained papal ascendency over all other ‘modern’ systems of thought.
+In particular, the Aristotelianism of Thomas preferred to the thought of Kant.
+Other ‘modern’ forms of thought, including ontologism, traditionalism, the dualism of Anton Günther, and the thought of Descartes, were also seen as flawed in comparison to Thomism.